The future of Allianz Stadium

 Next Steps

-Following submission of our licensing application to the London Borough of Richmond upon Thames, you can now comment on the proposals.
+Following submission of our licensing application to the London Borough of Richmond upon Thames in June 2025, the statutory consultation period has now closed.